-When it comes to premium red wines, two varietals consistently stand out among collectors and investors: Syrah (Shiraz) and Cabernet Sauvignon.
+When it comes to premium red wines, two varietals consistently stand out among serious collectors and investors: Syrah (Shiraz) and Cabernet Sauvignon.

 Syrah (Shiraz) vs Cabernet Sauvignon: Regions & Origins